EnvisionDoc/enos_fundamental_en/resourcemanagement/overview.md

 ## Capacity and Limitations

 - Currently, each organization can request 1 resource instance for stream analytics, TSDB, data warehouse, and file storage HDFS.
-- An organization can request 3 resource instances for batch computing, with globally unique queue names.
+- Each organization can request 3 resource instances for batch computing and data explorer, with globally unique queue and sandbox names.

 For the capacity of standard resource instances, see [Resource Specification](reference).